Free ebook offering step-by-step guidance and tools to set up your performance management system.

 What should I avoid saying in performance reviews?

-What you don't say in an employee evaluation may sometimes matter more than the things you actually write in your employee evaluations.
+What you don't say in an employee evaluation may sometimes matter more than the things you actually write.
 There are some thresholds reviewers need to avoid crossing at all costs.
-Same goes for those being evaluated.
 In this next section, we will be giving you some people management tips on everything you should avoid saying in performance reviews.
-From overtly negative language, to comparing employees to each other, is everything you need to leave out of your final performance review comments:
+From overtly negative language, to comparing employees to each other, here is everything you need to leave out of your final review comments:

 Instead, focus on specific behaviors or incidents and provide constructive feedback.